 Financial liabilities at FVTPL include financial liabilities held for trading and financial liabilities designated upon initial recognition as at FVTPL.
 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
-This category also includes derivative financial instruments that are not designated as hedging instruments, such as the Company's pre-paid forward gold purchase liability.
+This category also includes derivative financial instruments that are not designated as hedging instruments.
 Gains or losses on financial liabilities at FVTPL are recognized in profit or loss.
+There are no liabilities carried at FVTPL.